 The Samsung Galaxy Note 10 Plus is something of an oddity.
 The Note line of phones has always been home to Samsung’s latest and greatest tech.
 However, with the excellent and innovative S10 range and the new Galaxy Fold, the Note 10 Plus feels slightly homeless.
 But does that make it a bad phone?
 Not at all.
 The Note 10 Plus excels across the board and has some neat new features to make it stand out.
-But, is it the phone that you should buy in 2019?
+But, is it the phone for you?

 The Samsung Note 10 Plus is the larger and more expensive of the two Note 10 series models from Samsung.
 The Plus model gets a huge 6.8-inch display, four rear cameras, and a larger battery than the smaller Note 10 — and you’ll have to pay $150 more for the privilege.